Group Management Based on ERM

 ESR (Economic Solvency Ratio)

-● Risk amounts are calculated based on the statistical quantification of risks of losses and price fluctuations associated with businesses and asset portfolios, and the integrated risk amount represents the total amount of risk assumed by the Group as a whole.
-The Group uses a probability of once in 200 years for estimating the probability of loss amounts.
+Risk amount is calculated based on the statistical quantification of risks of losses and price fluctuations associated with businesses and asset portfolios, and the integrated risk amount represents the total amount of risk assumed by the Group as a whole.
+The Group uses a recurrence interval of 200 years for the maximum foreseeable loss (in other words, losses will not exceed this value for 199 out of 200 years).

 ROR (Return on Risk)